banulaperera/Intellectia-Mobile-App-SDGP/README.md

 Intellectia was envisaged as a solution to the gap in educational apps:
 - Most competitors are limited to pre-built materials (often the same common subjects).
 - Few offer *true customization*, *automated quiz generation*, or *ML-based modularization*.
-- Our aim: *Put the learner in the driver’s seat with their own materials, instant feedback, and a fun, motivating platform.*[2][3]
+- Our aim: *Put the learner in the driver’s seat with their own materials, instant feedback, and a fun, motivating platform.*

 **Developed for:**
 > Software Development Group Project (5COSC021C)